The Hele's Model of Learning

 Psychologists think about long-term memory as organised into schemas, or interconnected webs of concepts, facts, impressions and ideas.
 The most successful learning happens when students can piece the jigsaw together and see how their learning links together.
 Schemas ensure effortless access to basic facts and concepts that are repeated over and over in our subjects.
 Daniel Willingham says, “The more you know, the easier it will be for you to learn new things.”
 This is the advantage that our students with good cultural/general knowledge have.
 We need to ensure we help build this for all.

-Absence of a relevant schema means students have to use fewer process-intensive strategies and because they can’t chunk the material effectively, their working memory can easily become overloaded.
+Absence of a relevant schema means students must use less process-intensive strategies and because they can’t chunk the material effectively, their working memory can easily become overloaded.
 Remember, our working memory can only hold 3-5 pieces of information at any one time, so we need to help students develop schemas to avoid their working memory being overloaded.

-Partners in learning
+Students as Partners in Learning

-Developing students as partners in the learning process requires us to create a culture where opt-out is removed and students are trained to be self-regulated learners.
+To develop students as partners in the learning process requires us to create a culture where opt-out is removed and students are trained to be self-regulated learners.
 They need to understand how they learn and confidently use strategies to plan, monitor and evaluate their work.
 Our most effective learners model these behaviours, but we need to model these explicitly for all students.

 The EEF Teaching and Learning Toolkit highlights that self-regulation approaches have consistently high levels of impact, with students making an average of seven months’ additional progress.